THO-Gaetan/holbertonschool-HbNb/UML/README.md

 ![alt text](2-Fetching_places_list.png)

 #### API Call :
-- GET /api/places
+- GET /api/search

 #### Sequence of Interactions :

 1. Client (Web/App/API Consumer) sends a GET request to fetch a list of places.
-2. API Controller receives the request and send it to the Facade Layer.
+2. API Controller receives the request and send it to the Business Logic.
-3. Facade Layer interacts with the Place Service, which retrieves data from the Data Access Layer (Database).
+3. Business Logic interacts with the Place Service, which retrieves data from the Data Access Layer (Database).
 4. Database returns the list of places to the Place Service.
-5. Place Service sends the formatted data back to the Facade Layer.
+5. Place Service sends the formatted data back to the Business Logic.
-6. Facade Layer forwards the response to the API Controller.
+6. Business Logic forwards the response to the API Controller.
 7. API Controller returns the list of places as a JSON response to the client.

 #### Sequence diagrams use arrows to represent messages between objects :